-Integration Profile is to populate the registry with patient identifiers that have been registered for the XDS Affinity Domains.

-The Patient Identify Feed Transaction defined in ITI TF-2a: 3.8 for HL7v2 and in ITI TF-2b: 3.44 for HL7v3 uses standard HL7 encoding of Patient Identifiers.
-This is standard encoding for HL7 applications; receiving applications are expected to extract the required data for their use.

-- When combined with the other XDS transactions, Document Registry Actors and other actors that receive HL7 data with Patient Identifiers are required to map the data received in the HL7 message to the format specified in those other XDS transactions.
+- Integration Profile is to populate the registry with patient identifiers that have been registered for the XDS Affinity Domains. - The Patient Identify Feed Transaction defined in ITI TF-2a: 3.8 for HL7v2 and in ITI TF-2b: 3.44 for HL7v3 uses standard HL7 encoding of Patient Identifiers.
+This is standard encoding for HL7 applications; receiving applications are expected to extract the required data for their use. - When combined with the other XDS transactions, Document Registry Actors and other actors that receive HL7 data with Patient Identifiers are required to map the data received in the HL7 message to the format specified in those other XDS transactions.
 In those transactions, the Patient ID is treated using ebXML encoding rules and not HL7 encoding rules.
-Specifically, the Patient ID will be treated as a string, and extra components entered in that string shall cause those transactions to fail.
+Specifically, the Patient ID will be treated as a string, and extra components entered in that string shall cause - those transactions to fail.
 XDS actors are required to use the specified encoding for Patient ID values in other transactions and not merely copy the value received in an HL7 transaction. - XDS.b implementations shall support either Patient Identity Feed (ITI TF-2a: 3.8) or Patient Identity Feed HL7v3 (ITI TF-2b: 3.44) or both.
 It is important to note that the version of HL7 implemented by XDS.b and Patient Identity Feed in a single domain or community need to match in order to allow interoperability.
-In the case of mixed scenarios, translation between Patient Identity Feed (ITI TF-2a: 3.8) and Patient Identity Feed HL7v3 (ITI TF-2b: 3.44) will be - Patient Identity Feed (ITI TF-2a: 3.8) and Patient Identity Feed HL7v3 (ITI TF-2b: 3.44) will be required via a bridge or interface engine.
+In the case of mixed scenarios, translation between Patient Identity Feed (ITI TF-2a: 3.8) and Patient Identity Feed HL7v3 (ITI TF-2b: 3.44) will be required via a bridge or interface engine.